arthur-ball-dev/pcf-calculator/data/README.md

 **Simple BOMs:**
 - Basic material composition only
-- No energy or transport data
+- No energy or transport data (zero values, not missing fields)
 - Used for quick validation testing

 **Realistic BOMs:**